LeeC77/OpenHAB_5_0_0_test_bindings/README.md

 Support for
 * Grid frequecy
 * Solar String 1 Voltage, Current and Power
 * Solar String 2 Voltage, Current and Power
+* Sloar Energy today, this month, this year  and total
+* Solat Efficiency and current ac-power
+* Inverter capacity